 Most women with pre-eclampsia generally have good outcomes but some women can become very unwell, with complications affecting the liver, kidneys, and brain.
 There are also risks for the baby with some needing an early delivery, having problems with growth, and even dying before birth.
 The CaPE trial wants to look at whether taking dietary calcium supplementation throughout pregnancy lowers the risk of developing pre-eclampsia and its complications.

-Available at : Dorchester, Bournemouth and Poole, Portsmouth and coming soon to Southampton
+Available at : Portsmouth, Southampton and coming soon to Bournemouth and Poole,

 The TTTS registry aims to record all complicated monochorionic and dichorionic multiple pregnancies in the UK, their treatments, and outcomes.
 The registry also records natural history of uncomplicated monochorionic twins and triplets.
 The UK registry will provide a tool to improve clinical practice and therefore patient care.
 As well as monitoring the birth outcomes of TTTS, the database will also help monitor the survival rate and neurodevelopmental outcomes of the condition, which are currently unknown.